Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Materials and Methods

 \subsection{Computational details}

 All code was written in Python \cite{python_book}.
 To speed up the profile sampling, the code ran on a 96-core Linux server.
 Time-critical parts of the code were written in Numpy \cite{harris2020array} and Polars.
 The computation time for all the presented results was less than 24 hours.
+The random seed was fixed, so the results are reproducible.
+This method has been shown to scale to a dataset containing approximately 200,000 profiles, which is an order of magnitude larger than the one investigated in this manuscript.
+However, we expect that more specialized code or hardware would be needed to make this work for datasets containing millions of profiles or more.